east of woodley - preview

 PROLOGUE

-Led by Major Ivan Lyon of the Gordon Highlanders, the raiders voyaged to their object on a fishing boat they renamed the Krait, after a deadly snake found in Asia.
-The aged, wooden Nipponese craft known as the Kofuku Maru had worked the waters around Malaya before the war.
-It was of modest carriage.
+Led by Major Ivan Lyon of the Gordon Highlanders, the raiders had sailed to the target area on a fishing boat they renamed the Krait, after the deadly Asian snake.
+The old, modest wooden craft, called the Kofuku Maru, had worked the seas around Malaya in the 1930s.
+It was the perfect cloak.

-After launching from the Krait, the valiant saboteurs from the Allied ‘Z’ Special Unit paddled their furtive folbots through the Riau Archipelago to Pulau Subar, their islet forward staging point.
-On 26 September 1943, they struck.
-Shrouded by the night’s shadows, they snuck into the port and attached limpet mines to the freight laden ships.
+After debarking, the saboteurs from the covert ‘Z’ Special Unit paddled their furtive folbots through the Riau Archipelago to the islet of Pulau Subar, their forward staging point.
+On the prior night - 26 September 1943 - they crept through the port defences and, veiled by shadows, attached limpets to the ships.
+The mines had begun their ruin.

-In sailing from Exmouth, Australia, the raid stands as one of the deepest surface incursions of hostile territory in history.
-Their 4,000-mile jaunt was striking, with the sabotage, an outright triumph.
-Perhaps most notably, they repaired to their base without harm.
+In sailing from Exmouth, the foray would prove one of the deepest surface incursions into hostile territory in history.
+Their 5,000-mile sea voyage was striking, with the sabotage an utter coup.
+Notably, the craft and men returned to their base in Australia safe and sound.

-By any measure, it is a rare and exceptional feat of arms; deserving of its enshrinement in the annals of warfare.
+By any measure, it was a rare and exceptional feat of arms.

-While we know ample about Operation Jaywick, little has emerged on its concurrent mission.
-It began after the first group slipped from the Krait.
+While we know ample about Jaywick, little has emerged on its concurrent mission.
+It kicked off from the Krait after the first group slipped from it.

-The British and Australian governments had long declassified the dossier for the shipping attack.
+The UK and Australian governments had long declassified their dossiers on the shipping blitz.

 Was it a secret buried?
 Or forgotten?